jkawamoto/roadie-gcp/README.md

 ### result
 The `result` section specifies where outputted results should be stored.
 Outputted results include STDOUT of each commands.
-This section consists of two elements.
-The first one is `destination` and it specifies a place of Google Cloud Storage.
-It must be a URL of which scheme is `gs`.
+Roadie-GCP supports only a place in Google Cloud Storage, currently.
+Thus, the value of the `result` element must be a URL of which scheme is `gs`.

+### upload
+The `upload` section specifies other files to be uploaded as results.
-The other element is `pattern` and it consist of a list of glob patterns.
+This section consist of a list of glob patterns.
 Objects matching to one of the patterns will be uploaded to the cloud storage.
 Each glob pattern can have a destination after `:`.
 For example, `"*.out:result` means objects matching `*.out` will be uploaded to `result` folder.